luqmansungkar/slate/source/includes/_general.md

 Authorization: basic [your encoded big flip secret key]
 ```

-This endpoint will return list of bank codes, along with its Indonesian name, and the fees that'll be charged if you send money to each bank.
+This endpoint will return list of bank codes, along with several other information.
+We recommend you to hit this endpoint before creating a disbursement so that you can give information like `queue` or `status` to your user or customer.

 ### Request